Searching for Axial Neutral Current Non-Standard Interactions of neutrinos by DUNE-like experiments: Forecasting the bounds on axial NSI

 where $(\mathcal{N}_{\rm CC}^{\rm ND/FD})_{\nu/\overline{\nu}}$ and $(\mathcal{N}_{\rm Res}^{\rm ND/FD})_{\nu/\overline{\nu}}$ are respectively the numbers of the CC and resonant interaction events at the near or far detector during the neutrino or antineutrino running modes.
 The $\epsilon_{\rm CC}$ and $\epsilon_{\rm Res}$ coefficients are their respective efficiencies when cuts are applied to collect the NC DIS events.
 Following \cite{Coloma:2017ptb}, we assume that the total CC background to NC DIS will be suppressed by $\epsilon_{\rm CC} \sim 10\%$.
 To our best knowledge, there is still no dedicated study on distinguishing the NC DIS events from NC quasi-elastic and resonance events at a DUNE-like experiment.
 However, for the CHIPS proposal with a simple water Cherenkov detector, it is shown that by invoking the neural network technique, the distinction between the two is possible \cite{Tingey:2022evd}.
 We assume that in the state-of-the-art LAr detector of DUNE-like experiments, the neural network technique will make it possible to suppress the background from NC quasi-elastic and resonance events to $\epsilon_{\rm Res} \sim 10\%$.
-According to Fig. 4.24 of Ref. \cite{DUNE:2020ypp}, one can write $(\mathcal{N}_{\rm CC})^{\rm FD}_\nu = {71} \mathcal{N}^{\rm FD}_\nu/12$ and $(\mathcal{N}_{\rm Res})^{\rm FD}_\nu = 7 \mathcal{N}^{\rm FD}_\nu/12$ where $\mathcal{N}_\nu^{\rm FD}$ is the number of NC DIS neutrino events at the far detector.
+According to Fig. 4.25 of Ref. \cite{DUNE:2020ypp}, one can write $(\mathcal{N}_{\rm CC})^{\rm FD}_\nu = {71} \mathcal{N}^{\rm FD}_\nu/12$ and $(\mathcal{N}_{\rm Res})^{\rm FD}_\nu = 7 \mathcal{N}^{\rm FD}_\nu/12$ where $\mathcal{N}_\nu^{\rm FD}$ is the number of NC DIS neutrino events at the far detector.
 A similar relation holds for the antineutrino mode.
 Since the technologies of FD and ND are similar, one can use these relations for ND, too.
+Table \ref{tab:numev} presents the Standard Model predictions for the number of neutral current events and their background over 6.5 years of data taking in neutrino and antineutrino modes at both ND and FD, considering both CP-optimized and $\tau$-optimized fluxes.